matthias314/OffsetRanges.jl/README.md

 ## `offsetarray`

 ```
-offsetarray(a::AbstractArray, rs...)
+offsetarray(a::AbstractArray, axes...)
-offsetarray(::Type{T}, rs...) where T
+offsetarray(::Type{T}, axes...) where T
 ```
 This changes the axes of the array `a` to new unit ranges.
 An integer or `CartesianIndex` specifies the start of the corresponding range.
 A `CartesianIndices` argument specifies a sequence of ranges.
+A colon `:` represents an unchanged axis.
 These argument types can be mixed.
 ```
 julia> a = [1 2 3; 4 5 6];